awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 6. In the ```bucket = '<your_s3_bucket_name_here>'``` code line, paste the name of the S3 bucket you created in **Creating a Notebook Instance** to replace ```<your_s3_bucket_name_here>```.
 The code line should now read similar to ```bucket = 'smworkshop-john-smith'```.
 Do NOT paste the entire path (s3://.......), just the bucket name.

+- In this workshop, you also will be accessing a S3 bucket that holds data from one of the AWS Public Data Sets.

+- If you followed the [**Creating a Notebook Instance**](../NotebookCreation) module to create your notebook instance, you should be able to access this S3 bucket.
+Otherwise, if you are using your own notebook instance created elsewhere, you may need to modify the associated IAM role to add permissions for `s3:ListBucket` for `arn:aws:s3:::gdelt-open-data`, and `s3:GetObject` for `arn:aws:s3:::gdelt-open-data/*`.

 7. Follow the directions in the notebook.
 When it is time to set up a training job, return from the notebook to these instructions.

 8. **First Training Job**:  Now that we have our data in S3, we can begin training.
 We'll use SageMaker's Linear Learner algorithm.
 Since the focus of this module is data distribution to a training cluster, we'll fit two models in order to compare data distribution types: